electro199/ffmpeg-studio/docs/advance-usage/advance-usage.md

 ```
 # Multiple Outputs

-ffmpeg.py supports multiple output in single command by simply calling one more `output`.
+ffmpeg-studio supports multiple output in single command by simply calling one more `output`.
 Lets use previous example.
 Here we are export the video and scaled logo

 ```python